 The simple rule:

 Get quotes for both.
-Many drivers assume pay as you go coverage will automatically be cheaper, but actual savings depend on mileage, location, vehicle type, driving history, and available discounts.
+Many drivers assume pay as you go coverage will automatically be cheaper, but actual savings depend on mileage, location, vehicle type, driving history, discounts, and available policy options.

 How to Get the Cheapest Pay As You Go Car Insurance